What you need to know about this year’s festival

 ORGANIZER: Morgan Hill Mushroom Mardi Gras Organization, a non-profit 501©3

-WHAT TO FIND: Arts & Crafts, Gourmet Food, Live Entertainment on two stages, Wine & Beer Gardens, Mushroom Education and exhibit, MunchkinLand with rides, games and entertainment, Marketplace Exhibitors, Business Display Booths, Street Performers & Strolling Musicians.
+WHAT TO FIND: Arts & Crafts, Gourmet Food, Live Entertainment on two stages, Wine & Beer Gardens, Mushroom Educational exhibit, Cooking Demonstration Stage, MunchkinLand with rides, games and entertainment, Marketplace Exhibitors, Business Display Booths, Street Performers & Strolling Musicians.

 ENTERTAINMENT: Two stages of Live Entertainment will fill your day.
-The Main Stage is located at the Community Center Amphitheater and The Music Tree Stage is located on the corner of Depot and 4th Street.
-The 2013 schedule is under development.
-The 2012 lineup included such favorites as headliners The SunKings and Aja Vu as well as Shane Dwight, Red Beans & Rice, The Bell Brothers and many more so get ready to kick up your heels.
+The Main Stage is located at the Morgan Hill Downtown Amphitheater and The Music Tree Stage is located on the corner of Depot and 4th Street.
+The lineup includes everything from Country to Classic Rock, Blues and Bluegrass so get ready to kick up your heels.
+Strolling Musicians and Street Performers will also dazzle you with their performances throughout the festival.
+And, don’t forget to meet the Festival Mascot and have your picture taken with Marty the Mushroom.

 MUNCHKINLAND: Your kids will enjoy a wide variety of games, rides, and great kid’s entertainment on the MunchkinLand Stage, featuring local demonstrations, karaoke contest and Children’s acts.
 MunchkinLand is located between 2nd & 3rd Streets on Depot Street.
 The Kids Stage is sponsored by The Little Gym and is located on 3rd & Depot Street.